-The ACBN will verify information supplied on an application according to the procedures outlined below.
+The ACBN Credential Verification Committee will verify information supplied on an application according to the procedures outlined below.
 In the event that any of the eligibility requirements is not approved, the applicant will be given opportunity to provide additional information as outlined in the Incomplete Applications section of this policy.

-1. Doctorate: Applicants are required to provide documentation of the healthcare doctorate earned.
+- 1. Doctorate: Applicants are required to provide documentation of the healthcare doctorate earned.
 ACBN Staff will verify the accredited status of the doctorate through the state accrediting college.
 In case of adverse information found as part of this verification, ACBN Staff will provide the information to the Executive Board for review.
-The Board will discuss at the next scheduled meeting (unless the matter is urgent) and decide to (1) request further information from the applicant or (2) deny the application based on the adverse findings.
+The Board will discuss at the next scheduled meeting (unless the matter is urgent) and decide to (1) request further information from the applicant or (2) deny the application based on the adverse findings. - 2.
+Training: Applicants must provide proof of completion of a 300-hour clinical nutrition course from an accredited institution. - 3.
+Writing Submission: Clinical nutrition article proof of publication or acceptance of publication is confirmed by the ACBN Staff and/or Executive Board. - 4.
+Experience: Candidates must provide a current resume or CV.

-- 2. Training: Applicants must provide proof of completion of a 300-hour clinical nutrition course from an accredited institution. - 3.
-Writing Submission: A five member Editorial Review committee will review the writing submission to verify that it meets the criteria as established by the eligibility requirements and is suitable for publication.
-Once approved, the candidate should submit the article for publication. - 4.
-Experience: Candidates must provide a current resume or CV. - 5.
-Attestation: ACBN will verify that the applicant has signed all required attestations
+5. Attestation: ACBN will verify that the applicant has signed all required attestations